stephenxxxx/sllog/user/blogs/about/index.md

 [MIT](https://github.com/stephenxxxx/sllog/blob/main/LICENSE)
 [CC0-1.0 license ](https://github.com/stephenlittleton/sllog/blob/main/LICENSE)

-## 🙏 Credits and Thanks

-- Tons of credits and thanks go out to the developers who are just doing this for fun.
-We are out there and we just enjoy doing this stuff, we are just loving the technology.
-Thanks to FIREBASE for providing hosting, thanks to google domains, squarespace, thanks to vercel, svelte, jekyll, kwchang0831, other developers that are out there getting paid and taking the heat.
-Thanks to the entertainment industry for providing content.

 ## 👍 END

-Thanks so much for interesting in [me](https://flickr.com/stephen730).
-Please try it out and let me know what you think 😊.
+Thanks so much for your interest in [me](https://flickr.com/stephen730).
+Please try out my site and let me know what you think 😊.
 I am not tracking you, I have no clue who comes and goes.
 None of this is costing money and its free to explore.
 Feel free to click on whatever you want as much as you want.